jgehrcke/covid-19-germany-gae/README.md

 ## Data sources and flow

-These are official numbers published by public health offices in Germany.
+These are official numbers published by individual state health ministries in Germany.

-Data flow:

 The numbers from the individual (hundreds of) public German health offices (Gesundheitsämter) are first collected and aggregated on the state level, by